 A confirmation message will then be displayed to the user to confirm successful registration.

-National Water and Sewerage Corporation (NWSC), Uganda – is a public utility that is 100% owned by government of Uganda and provides water and sewerage services in urban centres across the country on a commercial and financially viable basis.
-As of March 2016, the Corporation operated within 149 urban centres with an estimated population of over 7 million people.
+National Water and Sewerage Corporation (NWSC), Uganda – is a public utility that is 100% owned by the government of Uganda and provides water and sewerage services in urban centers across the country on a commercial and financially viable basis.
+As of March 2016, the Corporation operated within 149 urban centers with an estimated population of over 7 million people.
 The number of towns is envisaged to grow as the corporation continues to pursue increased geographical expansion in order to deliver water for all.